 Lord Ganesha is considered as one of the major deities in our culture.
-He is referred to as the “Vighnaharta” or the remover of obstacles.
+He is referred to as the Vighnaharta or the remover of obstacles.
 His enormous Maya is such that generally before indulging in any positive activity, a Ganesha Puja is conducted in our culture.
-He is one of those Gods who is also considered as an epitome of good luck, joy and happiness.
+He is one of those Gods who is also considered as a harbinger of good luck, joy and happiness.

-Ganesha Chaturthi, also known as Vinayaka Chaturthi, is a festival which has gained an immense significance in our culture over time and the reasons for this lies in both our history, myths and legends.
-Celebrated with an amazing sense of grandeur on this day people can be seen bursting with ecstasy and joy from within.
+Ganesha Chaturthi, also known as Vinayaka Chaturthi, is a festival which has gained an immense significance in Indian culture over time and the reasons for this lies in both our history and legends.
+Celebrated with an amazing sense of grandeur, on Ganesh Chaturthi Pooja people can be seen bursting with ecstasy and joy from within.

-He stood with the decision for Sarvajanik Ganesha Utsav in his own newspaper Kesari.
+He stood with the decision of Sarvajanik Ganesha Utsav in his own newspaper Kesari.
 During both these times, the idols of Lord Ganesha were used as a motivational factor to boost the confidence of Indians to fight against the Britishers and Mughals.

 Furthermore, he is also considered to be the God who successfully bridged the gap between Brahmins and Non-Brahmins as he is worshipped in both the communities with an equal amount of divine reverence.

 The earliest records of Lord Ganesha can be traced back to the Rigveda, which fundamentally implies him to be seer among the seers.
 This is no hidden fact that the Lord is known for his knowledge and wisdom.
 Lord Ganesha is also referred to as Gam Ganapataye which means he is the supreme lord who presides over all the forms of creations.